 Step 2 – Choosing a designated precious metals dealer

 The company you select to buy your gold and silver from is very important.
 Choose a designated gold and silver dealer that is experienced, reputable, and who is willing to educate and advise you on precious metal investments.

 You have two options on how you want to handle the precious metals in your IRA.
 First, you can create a Self Directed IRA LLC that allows you to be responsible for secure local storage outside your residence for the precious metals.
 The second, and more convenient option, is to select an approved precious metals depository which provides a secure storage facility for your precious metals.

 Step 4 – Purchasing and paying for precious metals

 Depending on how your IRA is set up, your trust company will either send the funds to your Self Directed IRA LLC or send them directly to your designated precious metals dealer.

 Step 5 – The final step

-Once your purchase is complete, the precious metals belong to you.
-If you chose to form an Self Directed IRA LLC, you can pick up the physical metals at your designated precious metal dealer’s facilities.
-If you chose to set up a depository account, your precious metals will be shipped directly to that depository.
+Once your purchase is complete, the precious metals belong to your IRA.
+If you choose to form a Self Directed IRA LLC, you can either take responsibility for secure local storage or you can choose to set up a depository account and your precious metals will be shipped directly to that depository.